holgerbrandl/kalasim/docs/userguide/docs/basics.md

-The beauty of discrete event simulation is its very limited vocabulary which still allow expressing complex system dynamics.
+The beauty of discrete event simulation is its very limited vocabulary which still allows expressing complex system dynamics.
 In essence, `kalasim` relies on just a handful of elements to model real-world processes.

 * [Components](component.md)
 * [Resources](resource.md)